-“According to a survey of AAA’s certified Approved Auto Repair shops, consumers that forget or ignore recommended maintenance ultimately pay higher repair costs,” cautioned John Nielsen, AAA’s managing director of Automotive Engineering and Repair.
+“According to a survey of AAA’s certified Approved Auto Repair shops, consumers that forget or ignore recommended maintenance ultimately pay higher repair costs,” cautioned Greg Brannon, AAA’s director of Automotive Engineering.
 “These repair facilities estimate drivers can save an average of one hundred dollars per visit simply by properly maintaining their vehicle.”

 In 2014, AAA responded to more than 29 million calls for roadside assistance, with the majority (17 million) due to battery failure, flat tires and keys locked inside the vehicle.
 To prevent these common roadside problems, AAA offers the following recommendations:

 - Batteries: Automotive batteries typically last between three and five years, with reduced battery life in hotter climates.
 To avoid an unexpected battery failure, AAA recommends that drivers have their vehicle’s battery tested when it reaches three years of age and on an annual basis thereafter.
 According to a recent survey, two thirds of Americans have never had their car battery tested prior to their vehicle failing to start.
 AAA’s Mobile Battery Service offers free battery testing to AAA members.